halilozercan/compose-richtext/README.md

 A library of composables for formatting text using higher-level concepts than are supported by compose foundation, such as "bullet lists" and "headings".

-Eventually planning to add support for rendering Markdown.

 ### Example